GOVERNMENT SUPPORT MEASURES

 - The Coronavirus Business Interruption Loan Scheme (CBILS) to support long-term viable businesses who may need to respond to cash-flow pressures by seeking additional finance.

-- Funding to cover 80% of salary for staff who are kept on by their employer, covering wages of up to £2,500 a month until the end of March 2021 with a review due to take place in January 2021.
+- Funding to cover 80% of salary for staff who are kept on by their employer, covering wages of up to £2,500 a month until the end of April 2021.

 - A £1.25 billion package including; £750 million of loans and grants for innovative businesses. and; up to £250 million from the Government for an investment fund for high-growth companies.